-The responsible person must notify the Camden LADO within 1 working day of all allegations made against members of staff.
-The responsible officer will complete the LADO Agency reporting form and email this to the LADO mailbox at LADO@camden.gov.uk or, in some emergency situations where immediate action is needed to protect pupils, will contact the LADO by telephone to discuss the matter to agree urgent action.
+The Responsible Person must notify the Camden LADO within 1 Working Day of all Allegations made against members of staff.
+The Responsible Person will complete the LADO Agency reporting form and email this to the LADO mailbox at LADO@camden.gov.uk or, in some emergency situations where immediate action is needed to protect pupils, will contact the LADO by telephone to discuss the matter to agree urgent action.

-The responsible person may, on occasion, consider it necessary to involve the police before consulting Camden LADO - for example, if the accused individual is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.
-In such cases, the case manager will notify the designated officer as soon as practicably possible after contacting the police.
+The Responsible Person may, on occasion, consider it necessary to involve the police before consulting Camden LADO - for example, if the accused individual is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.
+In such cases, the Responsible Person will notify the LADO as soon as practicably possible after contacting the police.